 Withdrawal can be different per person but ketamine detox can be challenging.
-In Florida there are many trained professionals who can help a person with therapy for their ketamine withdrawal.
-Some symptoms that a withdrawing person may experience include intense cravings, changes in vision, depression, an accelerated heartbeat, loss of coordination, and a loss of hearing.
+At FHE Health, many trained professionals can help a person with ketamine withdrawal through therapy.
+Some symptoms that a withdrawing person may experience include:

 What Should I do?

-If you suspect you are addicted to ketamine or any other drug, you should call an addiction treatment center.
-You can work with experienced professionals who can help you detox and form a plan for clean living afterward.
+If you suspect you are addicted to ketamine or any other drug, call FHE Health Addiction Treatment Center.
+You can work with experienced professionals who can help you detox and form a clean living plan afterward.
 Start on the path to ending your ketamine addiction today by sending us a message or calling us at 844-299-0618.